 Hold on tight, you’re about to be blown away by the best task management app available!
-This Gqueues review will provide you with an honest account of, in my opinion, the best task management app for online productivity.
+This Gqueues review will provide you with an honest account of, what is in my opinion, the best task management app for online productivity.
 It’s great for bloggers, informaticists, analysts, and pretty much anyone that uses a computer as to do their work.
-A Time Management and Task Management Strategy I had a great boss and mentor that taught me a time and task management strategy that really changed my outlook on … [Read more...] about The Best Task Management App – A GQueues Review

 People increasingly turn to the internet for all their information needs, even medical ones.
 A number of respected medical sites provide information to users who seek answers about their physical symptoms or treatments for their illnesses daily.
 These sites are a great resource for those seeking medical information via the net, but there is a fine line between practicing cyber medicine and simply being an online resource.
-That cloudy distinction is why these sites need to establish medical … [Read more...] about Ethical Challenges Of A Health & Medical Advice Website
+That cloudy distinction is why these sites need to establish medical website ethics.

 As you may already know, Google had a recent campaign to select the initial purchases of Google Glass.
 Interested parties could tweet or compose a Google + message indicating what they would do #IfIHadGlass.
 If they were selected as a “winner” they would have the opportunity to purchase Google Glass at $1,500, and agree to pick them up in New York, Sacramento, or Los Angeles a year before the public.